blunge-ai/fluid-workflows/README.md

   })
   .step(async ({
     child1 // 'child1-output'
-    child1 // 'child2 output'
+    child2 // 'child2 output'
   }) => { ... });
 ```

 ### Zod schema support

 You may have noticed that we need to specify the type of the input to the first step explicitly.
 You
-can pass a zod schema to automatically infer the input type to the first step.
+can pass a **zod** schema to automatically infer the input type to the first step.
 The inputs to the
 workflow will also be validated against the schema during workflow execution.

 ```